donlelef/practical-ai-class/practice/databases/README.md

 ## Installing Docker
 Download Docker Desktop from [Docker's official website](https://www.docker.com/).
-Than, follow the installation instructions provided on the website.
+Then, follow the installation instructions provided on the website.

 ## Running Docker Compose
 Open a terminal and run: